dizcza/assemblies/doc/explanation.rst

 Let's define the task in mathematical terms: let `x` and `y` denote the image and the sound representation vectors of a signal respectively.
-Then the simplest way to associate `x` and `y` is to resort to Hebbian-like learning rule.
+Then the simplest way to associate `x` and `y` is to resort to the Hebbian-like learning rule.
 Assuming both `x` and `y` are binary sparse vectors, we can construct the weight matrix as an outer product of `x` and `y`.
 This technique is described in [2]_ and implemented in :class:`AreaRNNWillshaw`.